 - If you want your child to start later, you still need to apply for a reception class place at the same time as everyone else.

 - Parents are entitled to defer their child’s admission or request that their child attend on a part-time basis.
 By law, children must start statutory education full-time no later than the beginning of the term following their fifth birthday.

 - You will need to make an application for a reception class place, even if your child currently attends a nursery class at the same school

 - Attendance at a nursery attached to a school, does not normally give you any priority for a place at that school

-Alternatively, you can download and return an admissions application form (pdf) or contact NCC to request a copy.
+Alternatively, you can contact NCC to request a copy of the application form.